[Interview] Irish EU watchdog pledges 'energetic' approach

 The EU commission is currently trying to curb lawlessness in Hungary, Malta, and Poland.

-But O'Reilly noted: "When the commission asks them to do something, they say: 'Well what about this and abut that?'."
+But O'Reilly noted: "When the commission asks them to do something, they say: 'Well what about this and about that?'."

 EU incontinence